nmunro/cu-sith/README.md

 `user-roles` is a function that retrieves the list of roles a user has, it takes a username (a string) and returns a list.

+### password-p

+`password-p` is a function that wraps another password check function, it takes a plain text password and a hashed password and returns a generalized boolean.

 ## API

 ### Conditions